CSCfi/csc-user-guide/docs/computing/modules.md

 ...
 ```

-So in this case you will have to load one the listed environments before
+In this case, you will have to load one the listed environments before
-you can proceed with `module load` command.
+proceeding with `module load` command.

 ## Advanced topics

 In general, applications and their dependencies should be compiled and
 linked using the same compiler.
 In some cases this is a strict
 requirement.
-For example, you can not use the MPI Fortran90 module
+For example, you can not use the _MPI Fortran90_ module
-compiled with Intel compilers with *gfortran*.
+compiled with Intel compilers with _gfortran_.
 Environment modules
-have several mechanisms that prevent the user from setting up a
+have several mechanisms that prevent the user from setting up an
-non-working environment.
+incompatible environment.

-The module hierarchy helps us to keep the compiler and MPI library
+The module hierarchy contributes to keeping the compiler and MPI library
 settings compatible with each other.
 In practice, for each supported
-compiler there is a module for a supported MPI library.
-When user
+compiler, there is a module for a supported MPI library.
+When the user
 switches the compiler module, the module system tries to find the
-correct versions of loaded modules:
+correct versions of the loaded modules:

 ```text
 $ module list